Skip to content

 You should see version information displayed.

-Navigate to your project directory and create the R2R CLI configuration:
+Navigate to your project directory and initialize EAC:

 cd /path/to/your/project